The-AI-Alliance/community/CONTRIBUTING.md

 ## Legal

-We have tried to make it as easy as possible to make contributions.
-This applies to how we handle the legal aspects of contribution.
+We have tried to make it as easy as possible to make contributions, including how we handle the legal "necessities" of contribution.

 ### "Developer Certificate of Origin"

-We follow the [Developer's Certificate of Origin 1.1 (DCO)][DCO] to manage code contributions, which is the same approach that [the Linux Kernel community uses][Linux-DCO].
+As mentioned above, we follow the [Developer's Certificate of Origin 1.1 (DCO)][DCO] process to manage code contributions, which is the same approach that [the Linux Kernel community uses][Linux-DCO].

 We ask that all developers include a sign-off statement in the commit message.
 Here is an example `Signed-off-by` line, which indicates that the submitter accepts the DCO: